rutucharya/SPI-based-Temperature-Monitor/README.md

 ## Steps for creating a new project in Xilinx Design Suite
 ### Step 1:
 - Open Xilinx and create a ```New Project``` from the file menu.
-- Specify the name and location of the project you want to create and set the "Top level source type: HDL".
+- Specify the name and path of the project you want to create and set the "Top level source type: HDL(Read Only)".
 - Under the **New Project Wizard** window, change the project specifications according to the board.
 - Some of the general specifications are:
   - Property Name: Value